Rogue24/SVGAPlayer_Optimized/README.md

 * `forwardDownload`: The original remote loading method within `SVGAExPlayer` (if `SVGAExPlayer.downloader` is implemented, this closure will be called).
 * `forwardLoadAsset`: The original local resource loading method within `SVGAExPlayer`.

-*💡Similarly, each `SVGAExPlayer` instance supports its own loader, allowing fine-grained control without affecting other players:*
+💡*Similarly, each `SVGAExPlayer` instance supports its own loader, allowing fine-grained control without affecting other players:*

 ```swift
 let player = SVGAExPlayer()